-- Enhancing the competence of physician assistants. - Coordinating investigation and disciplinary processes. - Providing information and education regarding the Board or physician assistant professionals to California consumers. - Managing a diversion/monitoring program for physician assistants with alcohol/substance abuse problems.
+- Licensing of physician assistants. - Enhancing the competence of physician assistants. - Coordinating investigation and disciplinary processes. - Providing information and education regarding the Board or physician assistant professionals to California consumers. - Managing a diversion/monitoring program for physician assistants with alcohol/substance abuse problems.